Associate Professor

-My research interests center on designing technologies for social impact, and span mutiple areas within computer science: systems and networks, HCI, and generative AI.
-My students and I, as part of the NAT (Networking At Tufts) group, are currently exploring the applications of LLMs in various domains as well as making them more accessible from a systems and usability perspective.
+My research focuses on designing technologies for social impact, bridging several areas within computer science: systems and networks, human–computer interaction, and generative AI.
+My students and I, as part of the NAT (Networking At Tufts) group, are currently exploring both how large language models (LLMs) can be applied in domains such as accessibility/healthcare and education, and how to make these models themselves more accessible, efficient, and usable through suitable systems and interaction design.

 Before joining Tufts University, I was a visiting assistant professor at LUMS, Pakistan.
 During my sabbatical in 2023, I was the Senior Fellow with the Burnes Center for Social Change at Northeastern University.
 I completed my undergrad from LUMS (Pakistan), Ph.D. from Carnegie Mellon University, and have worked as a post-doctoral researcher at Microsoft Research in Cambridge, UK.